arthuro555/THNK/docs/docs/getting-started/setup-networking.md

 ---
 sidebar_position: 4
-description: In this last part of the getting started tutorial, we look at how to cnnect your players and play together online.
+description: In this last part of the getting started tutorial, we look at how to connect your players and play together online.
 keywords:
   [
     get started,